BBVA/docker-hdfs-alluxio-spark/README.md

 Add the following artifact to connect to alluxio:
     org.alluxio:alluxio-core-client:1.2.0

+**NOTE: The current image includes all previous parameters by default in the "interpreters.json" file.
+In order to run zeppelin jobs in local, you must set the spar.executor.memory property to 512m or less (less than the available memory for the workers), default value is 1g.**

 **Version 1.2.0 of alluxio is needed in order to work with the combination of libraries the version 0.7.0 of zeppelin ships by default.
 If you need a newer version, you will need to build your own zeppelin distribution and docker image**